 4. Balance leading and lagging indicators.

-In the product development and management arena, metrics tend to be finite, historical and accounting-based.
+In the product development and management arena, metrics tend to be finite, historical, and accounting-based.
 Common metrics for NPD include tracking Engineering Change Orders and cycle time.

 There are more valuable metrics.
 For example, “customer desirability for a new feature” might provide better insight into how likely and quickly the market will accept the new product.
 If you’re uncertain about the right measures and metrics for your effort, seek expert advice.